oliviergimenez/bias_occupancy/README.md

 # Bias in occupancy estimate for a static model

 Here we provide some R code to calculate bias in occupancy estimate as a function of the detection probability given various levels of occupancy probability, various number of sites and surveys.
+Check out the interactive app created using flexdashboard [here](https://ecologicalstatistics.shinyapps.io/bias_occupancy/).

 Load package `unmarked` to carry out occupancy analyses: